 authentication standards

-will shape how trust is managed online.
-As AI makes impersonation easier, identity verification becomes more central.
+will play a central role in how trust is managed.
+As AI makes impersonation easier, identity verification becomes more critical.

-The balance struck here will influence innovation, misuse, and public trust.
+The balance between accessibility and control will influence innovation, misuse, and public trust.

-Staying informed does not mean tracking every development.
+Staying informed does not require tracking every development.

 A sustainable approach includes: